Free Auto Mechanic

 In this section you will find complete step by step instructions for properly replacing the front wheel hub bearing assembly.
 If you follow these steps you are assured to make the front wheel hub bearing removal and replacement as easy as possible.

 Step 1.
-You will need to jack up the car and remove the front wheels and brakes to gain access to the front hub bearing.
+You will need to jack up the car and remove the front wheels to gain access to the front brake components.
 Click on any image for a close up look.

 Remove Caliper Bolts